 Joseph Brimacombe (Coral Towers Observatory);

-So when you get an e-mail or a phone-call from us, asking to collaborate on a new exciting ASAS-SN target, we hope you will say "yes"!
+A large number of professional astronomers have also contributed their effort and telescope time to ASAS-SN, which we most appreciate.
+You can see the names of our collaborators on ASAS-SN results annouced so far on ASAS-SN papers and ATels.
+So when you get an e-mail from us, asking to collaborate on a new exciting ASAS-SN target, we hope you will say "yes"!

-Our team makes ASAS-SN a success, but we also need excellent hardware to aid us in our ultimate goal of studying real-time variability of the entire sky:
+Our team makes ASAS-SN a success, but we also need excellent hardware to aid us in our mission of studying real-time variability of the entire sky:

 Since we are using relatively small telescopes (lenses), we cannnot afford to waste many photons.
 As our detectors we have selected ProLine PL230 CCD cameras from FLI, with back-iluminated CCD sensors, giving us high QE, low-noise and fast readout (and of course they are electrically cooled).
 To cover 40,000 square degrees each night, we take several hundreds of images nightly with each camera.
 We have been very happy with the reliability of our cameras, and as part of our 2017 expansion, we have deployed 12 more of them (for a total of 20).

 To achieve large field of view with a very stable and uniform point-spread-function (PSF) across the field, we use Nikon AF-S NIKKOR 400mm f/2.8G ED VR AF lenses.
 We had high expectations for these lenses and were not disappointed: we obtain stable and sharp images for many nights in a row.
 Stability is crucial for the image subtraction method, which we employ to detect transients, to work best.